mariam-elelidy/Influence-Stability-Analysis-for-ML-Predictions/README.md

 3. **Bounds** the worst-case prediction change: |Δ| ≤ 0.120 after removing top-25
 4. **Validates** that influential removal is 2.25× more disruptive than removing random points of the same count

-Part of a series on measurable reliability in ML.
-See also: [Split Conformal Prediction](https://gist.github.com/mariam-elelidy/9257762ee0e8e8df2ba6cdb5908076fd) and [Assumption Stress Harness].

 ---

 ## Core result (n=600, d=8, seed=42)